population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 \newpage

+\doublespace

 # Introduction

-Uganda had two of the strictest Covid-19 lockdowns in Sub-Saharan Africa, with the most severe parts of these lockdowns covering April through June 2020 and July through August 2021 [@BBC2020;@Birner2021;@Mahmud2021].
+Uganda had two of the strictest COVID-19 lockdowns in Sub-Saharan Africa, with the most severe parts of these lockdowns covering April through June 2020 and June through July 2021 [@BBC2020;@Birner2021;@Mahmud2021].
 As [@fig:raw-insecurity] shows, Uganda also experienced substantially higher food insecurity during or immediately following these lockdowns than at any other time during the pandemic.[^definition]
-Using longitudinal household data, we aim to understand the extent to which these changes arose from the twin lockdowns in Uganda by examining food insecurity, labor market outcomes, and how households attempted to cope with the lockdowns.
+Using longitudinal household data, we aim to understand the extent to which these changes arose from the twin lockdowns in Uganda by examining food insecurity, labor market outcomes, income changes, and how households attempted to cope with the lockdowns.

 [^definition]: The definitions of the three levels of food insecurity are described in detail below [@FAO2015].

-![Food Insecurity by Survey Round of the Uganda High-Frequency Phone Survey on Covid-19](../figures/food_insecurity_by_survey_round_3_levels.pdf){#fig:raw-insecurity}
+![Food insecurity by survey round of the Uganda high-frequency phone survey on COVID-19 together with severe lockdown periods shaded](../figures/food_insecurity_by_survey_round_3_levels.pdf){#fig:raw-insecurity}

-Early assessments of the impact of the pandemic in developing countries generally find a negative effect of lockdowns on food insecurity, income, employment, and agricultural production.[^1] However, these studies have limitations, such as using only cross-sectional type data or having a narrow geographical focus covering only one or two villages or states in a country.
-These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increasing borrowing, and selling assets [@Ceballos2021;@Headey2020;@Kansiime2021;@Mahmud2023;@Ronkko2022;@Ruszczyk2021].
-In addition, there is evidence that remittances declined, and there was insufficient government support to help households cope with the shock [@Ceballos2021;@Curi-Quinto2021].

-[^1]: One set of studies examines the impact of Covid-19 lockdowns on
-    food insecurity [@Agamile2022; @Ceballos2020; @Ceballos2021;
-    @Dasgupta2021; @Egger2022; @Gaitan-Rossi2021; @Giacoman2021;
+To achieve this, we compare periods after severe lockdowns with other periods during COVID-19 where the restrictions were less severe.
+The initial lockdown was initiated well before any substantial spread of COVID-19, which allows us to isolate the effect of the first severe lockdown from the effect of the spread of the disease itself.
+The second lockdown illustrates the effects of a second aggregate shock, just as the economy was recovering.

+Understanding how lockdowns impacted food insecurity and how households responded to them is relevant for three reasons.
+First, it provides us with a way to learn about the effects of aggregate/covariate shocks and how households respond to them.
+Second, households are still in the process of recovering from these shocks and likely will be for a substantial period, and this type of analysis can serve as a starting point for estimating the costs of the lockdowns.
+Last but not least, understanding the cost and benefits of lockdowns is an important input into planning for future pandemics and the appropriate policy response to them [@World-Health-Organization2022].
+The importance of this is illustrated by the September 2022 Ebola outbreak in Uganda, which resulted in a two-month lockdown with travel restrictions in the affected districts [@Makerere-University-School-of-Statistics-and-Planning2023].[^ebola_literature]

+[^ebola_literature]: Work on the effects of Ebola outbreaks shows significant, and often long-lasting, impacts on food security and livelihoods in the affected communities, across  Liberia, Sierra Leone, and Uganda, although separating out effects of the disease and the lockdowns is difficult [@Langlay2014; @Kastelic2015; @Gatiso2018; @Djomaleu2022; @Makerere-University-School-of-Statistics-and-Planning2023].

+Assessments in low- and lower-middle-income countries have found a mixed impact of lockdowns on food insecurity when identifying the effect through spatial or temporal variation in lockdowns.[^snapshots]
+The Bangladeshi lockdown exacerbated food insecurity for urban low-income groups and in rural areas [@Hamadani2020; @Ruszczyk2021].
+Households with mothers with very young children in Uttar Pradesh saw a sharp increase in food insecurity compared to pre-COVID-19 [@Nguyen2021a].
+In Nigeria, higher COVID-19 case rates and lockdown measures increased food insecurity, particularly for households relying on non-farm businesses and those in remote and conflicted-affected zones [@Amare2021].
+Similarly, in 14 refugee-hosting settlements and the associated host community in Uganda, lockdowns were associated with increased food insecurity and worsening diet quality, with refugees being more affected than hosts [@Squarcina2022].
+However, in Ethiopia, Kenya, Liberia, and Malawi, there was no evidence of increased food insecurity with lockdowns [@Janssens2021; @Aggarwal2022; @Hirvonen2021].[^middle_income]

+[^snapshots]: A large number of studies provide cross-sectional evidence on food insecurity prevalence during COVID-19 and how it varies with household characteristics but do not attempt to identify the effects of lockdowns [@Ceballos2020; @Ceballos2021; @Dasgupta2021; @Egger2022; @Gaitan-Rossi2021;
-    @Hamadani2020; @Harris2020; @Headey2020; @Jaacks2021; @Kansiime2021;
+@Giacoman2021; @Harris2020; @Jaacks2021; @Kansiime2021;
-    @Kesar2021; @Kundu2021; @Lee2022; @Nguyen2021].
+@Kesar2021; @Kundu2021; @Lee2022].
-    Another part of the literature examine
-    the impact on income, employment, or agricultural production [@Balde2020; @Deshpande2020; @Egger2022; @Harris2020; @Headey2020;
+Similarly, for income, employment, agricultural production, and savings [@Balde2020; @Deshpande2020; @Egger2022; @Harris2020;
 @Jaacks2021; @Kang2021; @Kesar2021; @Komin2021; @Ronkko2022;
-    @Ruszczyk2021; @Wild2021].

-Only four studies we could identify used longitudinal data to examine the effects of lockdowns on food insecurity.[^2]
-Contrary to the cross-sectional studies, three of these studies found no effect of lockdowns on food consumption across Liberia, Malawi, Kenya, and Ethiopia [@Aggarwal2022;@Hirvonen2021;@Janssens2021].
-Only the Nigerian lockdown appeared to increase food insecurity [@Amare2021].
+@Siwach2023].

+[^middle_income]: In the middle-income countries of Chile, Guatemala, and Peru, lockdowns were all associated with increased food insecurity [@Ceballos2021a; @Curi-Quinto2021; @Giacoman2021].

-[^2]: Two studies examine the impact on income and employment using
+There is more consensus on the negative effects on income and employment during the pandemic [@Schotte2023; @Mahmud2023].
-    panel data.
-Results for Ghana show that lockdowns significantly decreased employment and earnings [@Schotte2021].
-    In rural Uganda, household income declined sharply during the initial lockdown.
-However, a year later, those without a business mostly recovered, while business-owning households still had significantly lower incomes [@Mahmud2023].

-These studies do, however, also have limitations.
-The Liberia survey had completion rates as low as 49% and evidence of a non-random attrition [@Aggarwal2022].
-The Kenya study focused only on households with pregnant women or mothers with children below age four in one county [@Janssens2021].
-Ethiopia never went into a complete lockdown, and the study covers only Addis Ababa
-[@Hirvonen2021].
-Finally, the Nigeria study only examined the immediate effect of the lockdown on a limited set of food insecurity questions [@Amare2021].
+This reduced income in the initial phases of the pandemic was associated with increased food insecurity in Uganda, particularly in rural areas [@Agamile2022].
+Furthermore, there is evidence that households tried to cope with the pandemic and lockdowns and through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increased borrowing, and selling assets [@Ceballos2020; @Kansiime2021; @Mahmud2023; @Ronkko2022; @Ruszczyk2021].
+In addition, remittances declined, and there were insufficient or delayed government support to help households cope with the shock [@Ceballos2021; @Curi-Quinto2021; @Suresh2022].

 Our study contributes to two strands of the literature.
-First, we contribute to the literature on understanding the impacts of the lockdowns.
+First, we contribute to the literature on understanding the impacts of the lockdowns themselves.
 Given the mixed findings and the limitations in data in the prior literature, we use household fixed-effects models on country-wide panel data to estimate short- and medium-run effects of lockdowns, with the goal of understanding the persistence of the impact of lockdowns in the months following their lifting.

-Second, we contribute to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks.
+Second, we contribute to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks, which has mostly focused on financial shocks and natural disasters [@Del-Ninno2003; @Fallon2002; @Glewwe1998; @Hallegatte2020; @McKenzie2003; @Skoufias2003; @Thomas2007].
-There is a long-standing literature on how households in low-income countries smooth consumption in response to idiosyncratic shocks through self-insurance approaches [@Case1995].
-However, we know less about how these coping mechanisms fare when households are exposed to aggregate shocks.
-Most of the research on aggregate shocks has focused on financial shocks and natural disasters and has found varying degrees of ability to smooth consumption, although wealthier households are generally better able to deal with the shock [@Del-Ninno2003; @Fallon2002;@Glewwe1998;@Hallegatte2020;@McKenzie2003;@Skoufias2003;@Thomas2007].

-We contribute to the literature on coping with aggregate shocks in two ways.
-First, we examine a repeated systemic shock, which was almost entirely unanticipated, especially the first instance.
+First, we examine a repeated systemic shock, of which the first instance was almost entirely unanticipated.
 Second, we directly analyze four broad categories of coping mechanisms that households may use to mitigate the effects of these shocks.
 The categories are changes in labor market participation,